 It’s not advisable and not covered by the warranty.
 Here’s why.
 All wet areas need to be fully tanked/waterproofed under the building code prior to any floor finish being installed over the top.
-Failure to do so will leave the homeowner exposed to the risk of leaks through their wider living areas.
+Failure to do so will leave the homeowner exposed to the risk of leaks through their wider living areas and opportunity for mould to grow.
 Common sense dictates you will not be wanting to rely on a topical flooring that can be subject to movement and penetrations and flooding to protect your risk from water.
 To be safe and protect your largest investment you need to waterproof first, if you then lay alpine over the top the material itself is water-resistant and the joints themselves are the patented I4F locking system (that in our tests has not let water through).

 Can you install Alpine directly over the top of underfloor heating?

 Yes, however you must use level floor compound over the top of it first to account for any voids.
 This layer needs to be 1cm thick at least.
 Alpine can handle temps of up to 30 degrees Celsius.Always check with the manufacturer of the sub-floor heating for their recommendations on new slabs.

 What is the slip rating on Alpine planks?